eweinhaus/collabcanvas-app/README.md

 - **Undo/Redo:** Full command history for all shape operations
 - **Pan & Zoom:** Navigate large canvases easily
 - **Google Authentication:** Secure login with Google OAuth
+- **AI Assistant:** Natural language commands to create and manipulate shapes

+## 🤖 AI Assistant

+Create shapes using natural language commands powered by OpenAI:

+### Supported Commands

+**Simple Creation:**
+- "Create a red circle"
+- "Add a blue square at 100, 100"
+- "Make a purple rectangle"
+- "Add text that says Hello World"

+**With Dimensions:**
+- "Create a 150x100 green rectangle"
+- "Make a circle with radius 80"
+- "Add a 200x200 yellow square"

+**Shape Types:**
+- Rectangles / Squares
+- Circles
+- Triangles
+- Text

+**Automatic Defaults:**
+- Position: Center of current viewport
+- Color: Blue
+- Size: 100x100 (rectangles/triangles), radius 50 (circles)

+### How to Use

+1. Click the AI chat icon to open the panel
+2. Type natural language commands
+3. Shapes appear instantly on the canvas

 ## 🔄 Collaboration & Conflict Resolution